demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 ### Failing to obtain value from previous task

-Make sure the data type is configured as "From Previous Tasks" rather than "As value".
+Make sure the data type is configured as "From previous tasks" rather than "As value".

 ### Command is failing as part of the script / playbook